yashgarg4/MCP_Server_for_JIRA/README.md

 - **Add Comments**: Add comments to existing issues.
 - **Transition Issues**: Change the status of an issue (e.g., from 'To Do' to 'In Progress').
 - **Validate Projects**: Check if a project key is valid before performing actions.
+- **Expose Context API**: Provides structured JSON data about Jira projects and issues through dedicated endpoints, making it easy for other tools and agents to consume Jira information.

 ## 🏛️ Architecture